-2. The institute has subscribed to Microsoft Academic Alliance program providing access to free and legal software packages from Microsoft for all faculty and students.

-3. Faculty gets trained on cutting-edge technologies under institutional industrial linkages with Amazon, IBM, Ui-Path, Huawei and NVIDIA (Computer Vision and Deep Learning).

-4. The institution constantly strives to upgrade the infrastructure and procure resources for effective delivery of the curriculum such as Laser/LCD projectors, digital lecterns, wired/Wi-Fi internet access in classes.

-5. Quality Analytics framework PI-360 which has been developed inhouse is used to measure and track student, faculty, department and the institutional performance indices.

-6. The students and faculty at MIET have access to free industryendorsed and other world-class courses on Infosys Springboard, Coursera and Future Skills platform (NASSCOM).

-7. Software's like Nearpod, Mentimeter and Google Jam Board are used for participative learning and building engagement in online teaching and learning.

-8. The institute subscribes to the World eBook Library providing access to over 41 Lakh e-Books.
+- 2. The institute has subscribed to Microsoft Academic Alliance program providing access to free and legal software packages from Microsoft for all faculty and students. - 3.
+Faculty gets trained on cutting-edge technologies under institutional industrial linkages with Amazon, IBM, Ui-Path, and NVIDIA (Computer Vision and Deep Learning). - 4.
+The institution constantly strives to upgrade the infrastructure and procure resources for effective delivery of the curriculum such as Laser/LCD projectors, digital lecterns, wired/Wi-Fi internet access in classes. - 5.
+Quality Analytics framework PI-360 which has been developed in- house is used to measure and track student, faculty, department and the institutional performance indices. - 6.
+The students and faculty at MIET have access to free industry- endorsed and other world-class courses on Infosys Springboard, Coursera and Future Skills platform (NASSCOM). - 7.
+Software's like Nearpod, Mentimeter and Google Jam Board are used for participative learning and building engagement in online teaching and learning. - 8.
+The institute subscribes to the World eBook Library providing access to over 41 Lakh e-Books.

-File Description Documents Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process Nil Upload any additional information No File Uploaded
+File Description Documents

+Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process https://mietjmu.in/tlcv2/wordpress/

+Upload any additional information View File